-- Faculty promote program to students via information sessions, email, classroom visits, etc. - Students submit online applications by set application dates and faculty leader selects students.
-SA will notify students of acceptance or denial, collects deposits and travel documents. - SA notifies DSS, Counseling Center, and Health Services for screening and notifies students of health plans or special accommodations. - SA works with registration office to manually enroll students in the course(s). - SA makes deposits and program payments after enrollment numbers are confirmed. - Faculty work with provider/in-country host and SA to make logistical arrangements.
-Plan and secure program activities (i.e. tours, guides, activity reservations.)
+- Faculty work with SA to develop an online brochure for the intended program - Faculty promote program to students via email, classroom visits, and department colleagues - Students submit online applications by set application dates, faculty director selects students - SA notifies OSL and SHS for screening and notifies students of denial or acceptance, collects acceptance letters and deposits, and works with SFS to set up student billing and collection process - Trip payments will not be made until enrollment numbers are confirmed - Faculty work with provider/in-country host and SA to make logistical arrangements.
+Plan and secure program activities (i.e. tours, guides, activity reservations)

-• Faculty and SA will conduct pre-departure orientation meetings with participants.
+- Faculty and SA will conduct pre-departure orientation meetings with participants - SA will prepare comprehensive student information packets to distribute and will assist faculty with student orientations as requested